-xpath(query, namespaces=None, kwargs)
+xpath(query: str, namespaces: Optional[Mapping[str, str]] = None, kwargs: Any) → SelectorList[SelectorType]

 Find nodes matching the xpath query and return the result as a SelectorList instance with all elements flattened.
 List elements implement Selector interface too.

 query is a string containing the XPATH query to apply.